safe-research/permissionless-create2/doc/eip.md

 **Benefits**

 - Universally applicable: It can be executed on any chain by any user and guarantees a reliable determination of smart contract deployments on any chain.
-- Fault resistant: The method is secure against gas timeouts and other errors.
+- Fault resistant: The method is secure against "out of gas" and other errors.
 - Permissionless: The method can be used by anyone on any EVM-compatible chain.

 ## Specification